 - Yogurt maker

 making it one of the most versatile cookers on the market.
-The cooking process is made very simple by the inclusion of 14 one-touch programs which mean you just literally pop your food into the cooking pot , press a single button and wait until the dish is done.
+The cooking process is made very simple by the inclusion of 14 one-touch programs which means you just literally pop your food into the cooking pot, press a single button and wait until the dish is done.
 Simple and very effective.

-One of my favorite things about this cooker, though, and something that I havent seen on an others is the cool (and free) smartphone app that lets you download hundreds of recipes to get the best out of the Instant Pot Duo
+One of my favorite things about this cooker, though, and something that I haven’t seen on any others is the cool (and free) smartphone app that lets you download hundreds of recipes to get the best out of the Instant Pot Duo

-Dollar for dollar this is probably one of the best rice cookers I have every used.
+Dollar for dollar this is probably one of the best rice cookers I have ever used.
 Highly recommended.

 Its not the smallest rice cooker on the market at 11-1/8 by 15 by 9-7/8 inches but thats the price you have to pay if you want a larger capacity.

-Nice touches include a little melody – which you can customise – that lets you know when the cook is complete and, of course, its main selling point – fuzzy logic.
-This, basically, involves some artificial intelligence which enables to machine it automatically adjust the cooking time and conditions based on factors such as the amount of rice/ its consistency and ambient temperature.
-Its all very clever stuff but what it means to the average chef is thay you can seti, forget it and still get perfect results every time.
+Nice touches include a little melody – which you can customize – that lets you know when the cook is complete and, of course, its main selling point – fuzzy logic.
+This, basically, involves some artificial intelligence that enables to machine it automatically adjusts the cooking time and conditions based on factors such as the amount of rice/ its consistency and ambient temperature.
+It’s all very clever stuff but what it means to the average chef is that you can set, forget it and still get perfect results every time.
 I love it!

 Heres a quick demo of this amazing machine in action.

 Of course, the best thing about the Zojirushi NS-TSC18 is that it has a special setting just for cooking Susho rice.
-Its basicaly a variation on the white rice program but requires a little less water and a slightly shorter cooking time to produce a firmer, less squashy rice thats perfect for the dish.
+Its basically a variation on the white rice program but requires a little less water and a slightly shorter cooking time to produce a firmer, less squashy rice that’s perfect for the dish.